-- We would strongly suggest simply replacing the converter.
+- We recommend simply replacing the converter.

 If you still want to try your hand at it, read on.

-Inspecting a circuit board is not something that will come easily to you unless you are trained in electrical and steady-state electronic components.
+Inspecting a circuit board will only come easily if you are trained in electrical and steady-state electronic components.

 If your diodes and capacitors are faulty, they will prevent the electrical current flow conversion from AC to DC or the regulation of the voltage level being supplied.

-If you are not handy with electrical equipment, soldering irons, advanced use of the multimeter functions, and knowing how to read the circuit board, we would suggest you not do it.
+If you are not handy with electrical equipment, soldering irons, advanced use of the multimeter functions, and knowing how to read the circuit board, we suggest avoiding it.